tigerManBot/goodreads-webscrape/README.md

 Requirements
 ------------

-selenium and the Firefox browser are required (though changing the code to use chrome would be easy).
+selenium and the Firefox/Chrome are required.
+The default browser used is Firefox.
+To change the default browser, replace: browser = webdriver.Firefox()
+with: browser = webdriver.Chrome()
+This line can be found near the top of def main().

 Other used modules: time, sys, and re.